siavcom/web-ones-technology/README.md

 # How to use this framework

 - Install Node.js 18.x or newer (recommended active LTS release) https://nodejs.org/en/download/ or use nvm https://github.com/nvm-sh/nvm

+- Clone this repo

+   in Linux open a terminal into this folder in windows open command into this folder

+   and type
+     npm install

 ## Recommended IDE Setup